HwWobbe/WipHww/README.md

       * try to craft a attractive EdD bailt for Dpl Jcl Kfw
 * QrSt review
   * ...T(ime) may need to be augmented with Tp(ast) Tt(his) tn(ext)
+* relativeDensityDisplay is increasingly apparent
+  * keep alternating to achieve a rigorous confirmation
+    * 25 / 7 seemed to be a trigger point
+    * "darkest" category can be dimmed.
+        * it may be predominantly apparent in the Contributions display as opposed to the (repositories) Acctivity  display

 # ㋅ 2023-06: Activities
 * testing scrape > excel > (macro)processors > batchProcessors(AA , cleanList) > (hosted)Db > API > openSource